oliverye7/mapreduce/README.md

 # mapreduce

-Transparency: I wrote all of `./proto`, `./worker`, `./coordinator`,  `client.rs` and `lib.rs.` The other folders were given to me as part of a course assignment from UC Berkeley's Operating Systems (CS162) course, which I took in Spring 2023.
+Transparency: I wrote all of `./proto`, `./src/worker`, `./src/coordinator`,  `./srcclient.rs` and `./src/lib.rs.` The other folders were given to me as part of a course assignment from UC Berkeley's Operating Systems (CS162) course, which I took in Spring 2023.
 I haven't edited the code from this directory since then, so there are a couple comments to myself (in `./coordinator`).

 I'm pretty proud of this repository since implementing MapReduce was pretty nontrivial.
 The code would be a lot cleaner for a production level code, but hopefully it demonstrates a baseline level of code cleanliness that I tend to write my code with; my `gRPC_image_rotation_service` repository demonstrates significantly more code clarity.